Snapstromegon/hoeser.dev/src/blog/2022-02-07-everything-is-chrome.md

 Either one of these I think is unrealistic.
 Also both sides IMO miss the point.

 :::sidenote
-I hope we're all aware that single individuals like Jen Simmons don't decide on how Apple allocates its monitary ressources
+I hope we're all aware that single individuals like Jen Simmons don't decide on how Apple allocates its monetary ressources
 :::

 I think we all agree that the web can be its best when we have many stakeholders with equal weight in the ring and even better when they work together.
 Jen Simmons is a shining example of this with her work in the CSS Working Group.
 Nonetheless I think that Apples walled garden is hurting the web and even if Apple would open up the gates, I don't believe that "users would flock away from Safari" like [Jake Archibald twwted](https://twitter.com/jaffathecake/status/1490771255435403267).
 I know too many people who actually like Safari and for the average user it's not a bad browser.
 Apple knows how to do polished UX and it shows.

 But I also think that e.g. more advanced features around PWA implemented by other browsers would give Apple more incentive to implement those too on their platform, so all users benefit from the added competition.

-Regarding the other side, I believe that hating against Apple like is sometimes done isn't helping either ([here I've kinda done it myself](https://www.reddit.com/r/webdev/comments/rek02n/chrome_and_firefox_draw_text_underlines_beneath/ho8xggu/?context=3)).
+Regarding the other side, I believe that hating against Apple like it's sometimes done isn't helping either ([here I've kinda done it myself](https://www.reddit.com/r/webdev/comments/rek02n/chrome_and_firefox_draw_text_underlines_beneath/ho8xggu/?context=3)).
 Especially when it's directed against individuals working on WebKit or Safari. **Noone deserves hate for this kind of work!**

 Stating that Safari is a lost cause or that Safari will easily make a return once there is competition isn't true either.
 First of all developing and maintaining a browser is _expensive_, like _Microsoft doesn't want to do this_ kind of expensive.
 Having Apple actively maintaining Safari to the current state is remarkable, but like I mentioned before, in relation to its revenue it's a shame.

 Speaking of revenue.
-I see the strong incentive for Apple executives to keep the Web small on iOS, since the AppStore revenue with its 30% cut is a giant income oppotunity, which doesn't have an equivalent on the web.
+I see the strong incentive for Apple executives to keep the Web small on iOS, since the AppStore revenue with its 30% cut is a giant income opportunity, which doesn't have an equivalent on the web.

 ## Is a "Chromium-Only" web a dystopian idea?